Tug of War (Carly Rae Jepsen song)

-"Tug of War" is a song by Canadian singer/songwriter Carly Rae Jepsen, released on 16 September 2008 as the second single from her debut studio album, Tug of War.
+"Tug of War" is a song by Canadian singer-songwriter Carly Rae Jepsen, released on 16 September 2008 as the lead single from her debut studio album, Tug of War.
 The song peaked at number 36 on the Canadian Hot 100.

 Music video

-A music video for the song "Tug of War" was uploaded to Carly Rae Jepsen's VEVO channel on 13 July 2011 at a total length of three minutes and twenty-six seconds.
+A music video for the song "Tug of War" was uploaded to Carly Rae Jepsen's Vevo channel on 13 July 2011 at a total length of three minutes and twenty-six seconds.

 Awards

 In 2010, the song was nominated for a Canadian Radio Music Award for Song of the Year.